 These sweet potato sticks with Natural Lawson branding on the package are very filling.

 Morinaga has a line of macrobiotic biscuits called Macrobiha.
 They come in three flavors- from left to right, Cocoa, Fruit & Granola, and Nuts & Salt.
-They are carried in many of the major convenience store chains as well as some drugstores and grocery stores.
+The Nuts & Salt flavor has only been spotted in Family Mart convenience stores, but the other two flavors are carried in many of the major convenience store chains as well as some drugstores and grocery stores.
 These biscuits use no animal ingredients or white sugar.
 They are made on equipment that processes dairy and eggs.

 The website is here.